 - Chicken breast: 12% of the DV in 4

 - Shiitake mushrooms: 10% of the DV in 1 cup

 The amount of selenium in plant-based foods varies depending on the selenium content of the soil in which they were grown.

 Thus, selenium concentrations in crops depend largely on where they are farmed.

 For example, one study showed that the selenium concentration in Brazil nuts varied widely by region.
-While a single Brazil nut from one region provided up to 288% of the recommended intake, others provided only 11% (32).
+While a single Brazil nut from one region provided up to 288% of the recommended intake, others provided only 11% (35).

-This is why it is important to consume a varied diet that includes more than one good source of this important mineral.
+Therefore, it’s important to consume a varied diet that includes more than one good source of this important mineral.

-Although selenium is necessary for health, getting too much can be dangerous.
+Although selenium is necessary for good health, getting too much can be dangerous.
 In fact, consuming high doses of selenium can be toxic and even fatal.